martienssenlab/maize-code/README.md

 ### Step-by-Step pipeline

 1) Make a MaizeCode folder somewhere
-2) Copy the MaizeCode scripts folder somewhere
+2) Copy the MaizeCode scripts folder somewhere\
-2B) In MaizeCode.sh, MaizeCode_analysis.sh and MaizeCode_combined_analysis.sh, replace the path to the folder containing the MaizeCode scripts with yours:\
+3) In MaizeCode.sh, MaizeCode_analysis.sh and MaizeCode_combined_analysis.sh, replace the path to the folder containing the MaizeCode scripts with yours:\
 `export mc_dir="${HOME}/data/Scripts/MaizeCode/"` with\
 `export mc_dir="${HOME}/YOUR/PATH/TO/SCRIPTS/MaizeCode/"`\
 __This is one of the TODO things to improve!!__
-3) Check that the following required packages are installed and in your $PATH (the versions noted here are working for sure, no guarantees for different versions).
+4) Check that the following required packages are installed and in your $PATH (the versions noted here are working for sure, no guarantees for different versions).
 Recommended installation using conda.
 ```
 pigz 2.3.4
 samtools 1.10 (Using htslib 1.10.2)